ImageMagick/Usage-Markdown/morphology/index.md

 What value you use for the 'origin' is very important as it will define whether you only want to 'hit' the foreground shape, or the background pattern.
 But if you specifically set the 'origin' value to a value of 'I Don't Care', then you can match either foreground and background pixels who has the correct surrounding neighbourhood.

-For example if I use a structured element like...
+For example, if I use a structured element like...

 ~~~
 convert man.gif   -morphology Hit-and-Miss '3x1:1,-,0'  hmt_right2.gif